Aidenren1215/udacity_repo/fd_monthly_shift_overwrite.md

 ---

 ### notes
-Plain text explanation (2–6 lines), describing:
+Plain text explanation (2–6 lines).

-- whether feedback was applied
-- or why it was infeasible
-- any key reallocations performed
+REQUIREMENTS:
+- If status == "ADJUSTED_OK":
+  - Briefly describe which user feedback items were applied.

+- If status == "UNCHANGED_INFEASIBLE_FEEDBACK":
+  - You MUST explicitly state which hard constraint(s) failed, using one or more of:
+    EDGE_TOTAL_MISMATCH,
+    BUCKET_CAPACITY_VIOLATION,
+    EXTERNAL_DIRECTION_VIOLATION,
+    INVALID_USER_FEEDBACK
+  - Briefly explain why the constraint(s) could not be satisfied.

 ---